chipguyhere/RuggedPaxCompanion/README.md

 5. Use the four *white plastic* standoffs (provided) to mount the Companion board into the enclosure.
    Finger tighten.

-6. Use the four screws to attach the ACU to the plastic standoffs.
+6. Use the four screws to attach the ACU board onto the plastic standoffs, so that it overlays the Companion board.

 7. Ensure correct fit, and that the cabinet door still closes with the additional circuit board installed.